Merzasphor/MWSE/docs/source/events/magicEffectRemoved.md

 !!! example "Example: Show removed effect"

+	Show the name of the magic effect and spell/enchantment/alchemy that has been removed from the player.

 	```lua
 	local function onMagicEffectRemoved(e)
 		-- Make sure we are only showing messages for effects that are applied to the player.